<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=759653905756250&amp;ev=PageView&amp;noscript=1">

 The plastic is fed straight into water baths from the die.

-Step 5 - Adding the finishing touches
+Step 5 - Adding The Finishing Touches

 Adhesive strips, punching, cutting, bending, drilling, printing etc. are just a few of the in-line fabrication and finishing possibilities available in most extrusion facilities.